 The only way to deliberately design a bike immune to the wind is to use Computational Fluid Dynamics software (known as CFD).
 Many bike companies outsource this work to engineering firms.
 We do all our modeling in-house on powerful workstations that make a home computer look like a pocket calculator.

-The Twin Vane down tube may look like an unusual response to aerodynamics, but in fact it was our best answer to create an aerodynamic road frame that had the stiffness and feel of a traditional road bike.
+The Twin Vane down tube may look like an unusual response to aerodynamics, but in fact it is our best answer to the problem of creating an aerodynamic road frame that has the stiffness and feel of a traditional road bike.
 When paired with our Black Inc 50 wheels, the two work together to channel wind through the downtube in a smooth flow before the seat tube splits the flow and sends it past the rear wheel.

-While most aerodynamic wheels work best with 23mm tires, we have engineered the O2 and One Chassis and Black Inc wheels so their sweet spot is with tires between 25 and 28mm wide to take advantage of the lower rolling resistance and improved traction and ride comfort offered by the new generation of tires.
+While most aerodynamic wheels work best with 23mm tyres, we have engineered the O2 and One Chassis and Black Inc wheels so their sweet spot is with tyres between 25 and 28mm wide to take advantage of the lower rolling resistance and improved traction and ride comfort offered by the new generation of tyres.

 We pay attention to aerodynamics on our O2 as well.
 Even though it is meant to be a fairly traditional road bike, we considered how it functions in the wind.
 That’s why we equipped it with our Black Inc 30 wheels.
 You’ll also see that there are no hard edges in the frame and the fork and that each of the tubes flow into each other with smooth transitions.
 Hard edges can create pockets of turbulence that function like tiny parachutes.